cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

     }
 ```

-For further details on using Spring Transactions within CICS refer to the previous tutorial....
-[Spring Boot Java applications for CICS, Part 3: Transactions](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/blob/master/blog/Blog.md)
+For further details on using Spring Transactions within CICS refer to the previous tutorial [Spring Boot Java applications for CICS, Part 3: Transactions](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/blob/master/blog/Blog.md)

 ## Step 5 : Running the sample

 To deploy the sample into a CICS Liberty JVM server, you need to first build the application as a WAR.
-Gradle [build.gradle](https://github.com/cicsdev/cics-java-liberty-springboot-jdbcbuild.gradle) and Maven [pom.xml](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/pom.xml) files are provided in the sample Git repository to simplify this task.
+Gradle [build.gradle](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/build.gradle) and Maven [pom.xml](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/pom.xml) files are provided in the sample Git repository to simplify this task.
 You will then need to deploy the WAR into a CICS Liberty JVM server.
 There are a couple of ways of doing this, by either:

 - Adding an <application> element to the Liberty server.xml that points directly to the WAR
 - Adding the WAR to a CICS bundle project, export this to CICS, and install using a CICS BUNDLE resource definition